min69u/Reforestation/README.md

-## Can I watch the TV?
-Dad: Yes, but don’t turn it on.
+## I bought shoes from a drug dealer once.
+I don't know what he laced them with, but I was tripping all day.